 Many people nowadays seem to have lost a sense of sin.
 It is both very easy, and very seductive, to fall in to the trap of moral relativism, to fall into the “I'm OK You're OK” mentality, in which we see everyone as basically pretty good, and not as fellow sinners.

 Others seek to blame their transgressions on society at large, or on their having some sort of “complex”.
-In this regard, Bishop Fulton Sheen, about 50 years ago, bewailed the tendency of people to seek to have their sins explained away by psychoanalysis rather than to have them forgiven by our Lord.
+In this regard, Bishop Fulton Sheen bewailed the tendency of people to seek to have their sins explained away by psychoanalysis rather than to have them forgiven by our Lord in the Sacrament of Penance (Confession).
 One can imagine this tendency has only gotten worse since then!

 (This is not meant to disparage legitimate needs for therapy and psychiatry, only their abuses, and the degree to which these breed excuses for people to shut God out of their lives.)